Immanuel0208/AI_Lab_2023-24/Ex.No1_BFS.md

-# Ex.No: 1  Implementation of Breadth First Search
+# Ex.No: 1  Implementation of Breadth-First Search
-### DATE:
+### DATE: 10.02.2024
-### REGISTER NUMBER : 212221060230
+### REGISTER NUMBER: 212221060230
 ### AIM:
-To write a python program to implement Breadth first Search.
+To write a Python program to implement Breadth First Search.
 ### Algorithm:
 1. Start the program
 2. Create the graph by using adjacency list representation